Chirag-agg/ML_NLP/Contributing.md

 ### Deadline
 - Submissions must be made before the competition deadline
 - Late submissions will not be accepted
-- Extensions may be granted for technical issues (contact organizers)

 ## 📝 Submission Format